Code-Institute-Submissions/animal-crossing-recipe/README.md

        menu which can be open by clicking on the down arrow button.

     - ### Home Page
-        There will be a panel describing what this website is for, what type of game is Animal Crossing and what/how do you do with crafting.
+        The welcome panel describes the website, information about the video game Animal Crossing and how to craft items in-game.
         There is also a button to redirect to the Recipes page.

     - ### DIY Recipe page
         A search bar will be on top of the page for users to search for existing reicpes and also to make